hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/aws.rst

 This tutorial explains how to set up Hyperledger Sawtooth for application development using the Amazon Elastic Compute Cloud (Amazon EC2) service.
-It shows you how to launch an instance of a Sawtooth validator node from the `Amazon Web Services (AWS) Marketplace <https://aws.amazon.com/marketplace/pp/B075TKQCC2>`_, then walks you through the following tasks:
+It shows you how to launch an instance of a Sawtooth node from the `Amazon Web Services (AWS) Marketplace <https://aws.amazon.com/marketplace/pp/B075TKQCC2>`_, then walks you through the following tasks: